-As someone who has travelled quite a few times since having a thyroid condition, I am often asked what I do to prepare for the trip and make sure that I am able to enjoy it without my hypothyroidism getting in the way.
+As someone who has travelled a lot since having a thyroid condition, I am often asked what I do to prepare for the trip and make sure that I am able to enjoy it without hypothyroidism getting in the way.Β

 I already have a blog post called 10 Travelling Tips When You Have Hypothyroidism, but in this one, I’m going to specifically list what I couldn’t get by without packing, due to having hypothyroidism.